dataArtisans/cascading-flink/README.md

 # Building

-To retrieve the latest development version (0.4.0-SNAPSHOT) of the Cascading Connector for Apache Flink, run the following command
+To retrieve the latest development version (0.4.0-SNAPSHOT) of the Cascading Connector for Apache Flink™, run the following command

     git clone https://github.com/dataArtisans/cascading-flink.git

-Then switch to the newly created directory and run Maven to build the Cascading Connector for Apache Flink:
+Then switch to the newly created directory and run Maven to build the Cascading Connector for Apache Flink™:

     cd cascading-flink
     mvn clean install -DskipTests

+# Disclaimer

+Apache®, Apache Hadoop, Hadoop®, Apache Flink, Flink™, Apache Tez, Tez™, the yellow elephant logo and the squirrel logo are either registered trademarks or trademarks of the [Apache Software Foundation](http://apache.org) in the United States and/or other countries.